jaldabaoth-code/Heroku-Project/README.md

          3. Make some changes to the code you just cloned
          4. In your terminal run : `git add .`
          5. In your terminal run : `git commit -am "commit message"`
-         6. In your terminal run : `git push heroku master` OR `git push heroku master` (main or master, it depends on what is your branch)
+         6. In your terminal run : `git push heroku master` or `git push heroku master` (main or master, it depends on what is your branch)

    6. Connect on your postgreSQL
       1. In heroku dashboard click on your project